spkumar17/notes/TR_keypoints.md

 * Terraform relies on state files to track the current state of infrastructure resources and compare it to the desired state declared in configuration files.
 Without a state file, Terraform would not be able to accurately determine the changes needed to align real-world resources with the desired state.

 ## PLUGINS
+* Terraform **< 0.13** before 0.13 we need to atomatically install the pugins in provider block but after **> 0.13** version when we run terraform init terraform will atomatically install all the required providers

 * Provider requirements are declared in a **required_providers** block.